PAITU PONDERINGS

 This time of celebration invites us to come together, to reflect, to plan, to be grateful, to learn, to expand.

-• LANTERN WALK
+1) LANTERN WALK

 Celebrate the winter season with a festival of light, acknowledging the darkness of winter and the return of the light as the longer days increase following the winter solstice.
 Make your own lanterns, decorating glass jars or creating waxed paper lanterns and join in a local lantern festival, or create your own.

-• STAR GAZING
+2) STAR GAZING

 Traditionally, Maori measured time by lunar calendar.
 Months were noted by observing the moons phase as it cycled from new to full.
-By pairing it with certain tohu/signs and stars, the month of the year was determined.
+By pairing it with seasonal signs and stars, the month of the year was determined.
 We can view these star markers during the still, predawn hours.
 This is also when we observe the return of the Matariki star cluster, marking the beginning of the Maori New Year.

-• CELEBRATE MATARIKI
+4) CELEBRATE MATARIKI

-Matariki is a national holiday in Aotearoa/NZ that heralds the beginning of the Maori new year.
 It is a time of remembrance, a time for togetherness, reflection, and celebrations that include hakari/feasts, planting, arts, waiata, planning, and wananga.
-It became an public holiday in 2022 and widely celebrated.
-Look for local events in your area and connect with this seasonally aligned, Southern Hemisphere appropriate, new year celebration.
+Look for local events in your area and connect with this seasonally aligned, Southern Hemisphere appropriate, new year celebration, or create your own celebrations with friends and whanau.

-• OBSERVE THE SUN AND MOON POSITION
+6) OBSERVE THE WINTER SUN AND MOON POSITIONS

 Observe the sun and its patterns on these shorter days, take note, and compare to other times of the year.
 What time does it rise and set each day?
 Where do you first notice it rise above the horizon?
 Where do you see it set below horizon?
 Note the sunrise/set times and take note to compare.

-Cool winter days chill the soil and so the garden is lean this time of year.
-Traditionally, cultures around the world have stored their harvest from the Autumn months to eat throughout this time.
-In Aotearoa, our climate in sub tropical and we can still grow many things.
 Citrus trees such as mandarins, lemons, and oranges all provide winter fruit.
 Haven’t got these trees?
 Consider planting one!
 Winter is a good time to plant trees while the soil is softer and wetter.
 Leafy greens, celery, chokos, leeks, cabbage all provide for us in the garden if have been planted early enough to get established.
 Notice what is in season, what can you can pick and prepare, give thanks, think where it came from and how long it took to grow.

-It is a lovely family tradition to create your own candles for special celebrations.
 In our home we roll our own out of beeswax, which is a simple activity that even young children can do.
 Use these candles during your winter meals, give as gifts decorated with some twine and beautiful nature poked in, or reserve for special dates such as new or full moon, Winter Solstice or remembering loved ones.
-Check out our rolled beeswax candle kits to gift or make.
+Our rolled beeswax candles are simple and special to gift or make.

-• PLANT TREES
+9) PLANT TREES

 Winter is a good time to get trees into the ground, the soil is soft for digging, trees are dormant and able to be transplanted, and they get a good water from the rain to help get established.